Rezenders/rosa/README.md

 This repository contains ROSA, a knowledge-based framework for robotics self-adaptation.
 ROSA is implemented as a ROS 2-based system, with its knowledge base implemented with TypeDB.

-This is still work in progress, therefore the repository is unstable.
+This is still a work in progress, therefore the repository is unstable.

 This package was tested with ROS 2 Humble and TypeDB 2.27.0